OWCP Central Bill Process (CBP) 2013

 OWCP, in conjunction with the Office of the Chief Information Officer (OCIO), has determined that CBP processes privacy information from other OWCP Privacy Act systems of records.
 As such, this document has been prepared to describe the information collected by CBP; what it is used for; who has access to the information; how the information can be corrected; and in general terms how the information is secured.

 The CBP outsourced business process is used by Office of Worker's Compensation Programs (OWCP) located in Washington, D.C.
-CBP is managed by OWCP/DPPS and provides bill processing services for three OWCP Programs: Division of Federal Employees' Compensation (DFEC); Division of Coal Mine Workers' Compensation (DCMWC); and Division of Energy Employees Occupational Illness Compensation (DEEOIC).
+CBP is managed by OWCP/Division of Administration and Operations (DAO) and provides bill processing services for three OWCP Programs: Division of Federal Employees' Compensation (DFEC); Division of Coal Mine Workers' Compensation (DCMWC); and Division of Energy Employees Occupational Illness Compensation (DEEOIC).
 The three Programs have district offices (DO) as follows:

 The DFEC DOs are located in Boston, MA; New York, NY; Philadelphia, PA; Jacksonville, FL; Cleveland, OH; Chicago, IL; Kansas City, MO; Dallas, TX; Denver, CO; San Francisco, CA; Seattle, WA; Washington, DC and Hearings and Reviews.
 The DOs process compensation claims and medical bills, and authorize wage replacement and medical benefits.

-The DCMWC DOs are located in Johnstown, PA; Greensburg, PA; Wilkes-Barre, PA; Charleston, WV; Parkersburg, WV; Pikeville, KY; Mount Sterling, KY; Columbus, OH and Denver, CO
+The DCMWC DOs are located in Johnstown, PA; Greensburg, PA; Charleston, WV; Parkersburg, WV; Pikeville, KY; Mount Sterling, KY; Columbus, OH and Denver, CO

 The DEEOIC DO'S are located in Jacksonville, FL; Cleveland, OH; Denver, CO and Seattle, WA.
 In addition there is an office of the Final Adjudication Branch in Washington, DC.